brown-cs-224/FEM-Stencil/README.md

     * Use some other modeling/animation/rendering software to render exported meshes (e.g. Maya, Blender).
   * To turn a set of frame images into a video, you can use [FFMPEG](https://hamelot.io/visualization/using-ffmpeg-to-convert-a-set-of-images-into-a-video/).
 * README **(5 points)**
-  * You must also submit a Markdown README file.
-This file should describe how to run your simulator (e.g. what command line arguments are needed?)
-This file should also list all of the features your simulator implements.
-Finally, it should describe what features are demonstrated by the video(s) you’ve submitted.
-You should embed the videos into the README file.
+  * Your README should explain your logic for
+    * extracting the surface mesh
+    * computing and applying internal forces
+    * collision resolution
+    * your explicit integration method
+    * and any extra features you choose to implement
+  * Explanations should be 3 sentences each maximum
+  * You should also embed your videos into the README file

 Successfully implementing all of the requirements results in a total of **90/100 points**.
 To score **100/100** (or more!), you’ll need to implement some extra features.